Method 1 – Use of Delete Option in Context Menu to Delete Rows

 - Select the Name Box area.

-- After that, you will be able to select the undesired rows automatically.
+- Select the undesired rows automatically.

 - Follow the second step of Method-1 or Method-2.

-Method-4: Apply Excel VBA Code to Remove Rows
+Method 4 – Apply Excel VBA Code to Remove Rows

 Steps: